YuyangChen-622/Capstone5703-Group56-1/README.md

 bash ./scripts/MFLM/finetune_lora.sh
 ```

-The script allows customization through the following environment variables:
+**Key Environment Variables**
-- `OUTPUT_DIR`: Directory for saving training output
+- `OUTPUT_DIR` — Directory to save checkpoints and training logs
-- `DATA_PATH`: Path to the training dataset
+- `DATA_PATH` — Path to the training JSON file
-- `WEIGHT_PATH`: Path to the pre-trained weights
+- `WEIGHT_PATH` — Path to the pre-trained weights
-- `TRAIN_DATA_CHOICE`: Selecting the training dataset
-- `VAL_DATA_CHOICE`: Selecting the validation dataset

-Modify these variables as needed to adapt the training process to different datasets and setups.
+- `TRAIN_DATA_CHOICE / VAL_DATA_CHOICE` — Identifiers for selecting training and validation datasets

-## 🎯 Test
+### 🧪 Test

-You can test FakeShield using the following script:
+After completing training or fine-tuning, you can evaluate the model using the testing script:

 ```bash
 bash ./scripts/test.sh
 ```

-The script allows customization through the following environment variables:
+**Key Environment Variables**

-- `WEIGHT_PATH`: Path to the directory containing the FakeShield model weights.
+- `WEIGHT_PATH`: Directory containing the trained or fine-tuned model weights
-- `QUESTION_PATH`: Path to the test dataset in JSONL format.
-This file can be generated using [`./playground/eval_jsonl.py`](https://github.com/zhipeixu/FakeShield/blob/main/playground/eval_jsonl.py).
+- `QUESTION_PATH`: Path to the test dataset in JSON format
-- `DTE_FDM_OUTPUT`: Path for saving the output of the DTE-FDM model.
+- `DTE_FDM_OUTPUT`: Directory to save the output results from the DTE-FDM module
-- `MFLM_OUTPUT`: Path for saving the output of the MFLM model.
+- `MFLM_OUTPUT`: Directory to save the output results from the MFLM module

 Modify these variables as needed to adapt the evaluation process to different datasets and setups.

-## 🙏 Acknowledgement
+## 💡 Notes

-We are thankful to LLaVA, groundingLMM, and LISA for releasing their models and code as open-source contributions.
+- Ensure that all datasets and JSON files are correctly placed under the `./dataset/` directory following the required structure.
+- Pretrained model weights should be stored under `./weight/`.
+- Fine-tuned checkpoints and testing results will be automatically saved in the output directories defined by `OUTPUT_DIR`, `DTE_FDM_OUTPUT`, or `MFLM_OUTPUT`.
+- Both **DTE-FDM** and **MFLM** modules can be trained, fine-tuned, or tested independently.
+- Modify environment variables in the scripts as needed to adapt paths, datasets, or hyperparameters.
+- All provided scripts (`train.sh`, `finetune_lora.sh`, `test.sh`) are modular — you can run each component separately or combine them for end-to-end evaluation.
+- The Google Drive link provided in this repository contains the processed dataset and JSON files required for training, validation, and testing.